-Does your warehouse adhere to any sort of slot optimization practice?
-Slot optimization refers to the strategic placement of inventory to minimize loading times.
-Remember, time is money; more time in the loading dock means more overhead spending and, possibly, surplus fees from the carrier.
-We’ll go over some best practices for placing inventory in your warehouse.
+Does your warehouse adhere to slot optimization practice?
+This term refers to the strategic placement of inventory to minimize loading times.
+Because time is money, more time on the loading dock means more money spent on overhead expenses and, possibly, surplus fees from the carrier.
+We’ll go over some best practices for placing inventory in your warehouse for North American industries.

-Here are some eye-opening statistics: staff spend 55% of their time traversing the warehouse.
-They waste another 15% searching for items.
-These are fairly large percentages that can be drastically reduced with slot optimization.
+Want some eye-opening statistics?
+Staff spend 55% of their time walking back and forth in the warehouse, and another 15% searching for items.
+These percentages can be drastically reduced with slot optimization.
 Strategic slotting comes into play regardless of the carrier or line haul shipper you use.

 Serving Manufacturing Industries Throughout North America